l-Jacob-l/Towers-of-Hanoi/README.md

 The fewest possible moves for the puzzle can be found through the equation: 2^n - 1 (In which "n' is the disk count)

-My code demonstrates the most optimal way to solve the puzzle through the use of reccursion
+My code demonstrates the most optimal way to solve the puzzle through the use of recursion

 Check out the simulated puzzle at: https://www.mathsisfun.com/games/towerofhanoi.html